thang-h/visionsurf/README.md

 Future development of this app will not be continued unless an alternative to the eye-tracking engine is established.

 ---

-# VisionSurf Project Description

-VisionSurf is an Android eye-controlled screen interaction utility tool for people with mobility-related injuries as well as casual smartphone users.
-The current demonstration shows an eye-controlled dot interacting with two established boxes to scroll the screen.
-This is my 2023 Capstone Project for Fairleigh Dickinson University.

 # Demo